scottrsm/math/README.md

     - This is almost always introduced by the formula rather than what it means.
 - Why is Matrix Multiplication the way it is: **tex**/why_matrix_mult.tex.
     - We motivate this by solving the natural generalization of: $$a * x = b$$.
+- Why do we need Lebesgue integration: **tex**/why_lebesgue_integration.tex.
+    - We make an analogy with a "real world" system for measuring the surface area of irregular surfaces.
 - Where does the "dot-product" come from: **tex**/inner_prod_from_projection.tex.
     - We give an alternative derivation of the dot product and how its generalization can be seen as a kind of software factorization.